olillevik/skatteetaten.github.io/OpenShift/index.md

  * What would be the benefit for teams to develop and maintain their own scripts and tools for handing deployment and configuration across different environments?

-The Aurora OpenShift Platform is everything the Norwegian Tax Administration has developed to support infrastructure automation, application configuration, deployment and management, common application images for technologies in use (currently Java and Node) and common build and versioning mechanism for application archives and docker images.
+The Aurora OpenShift Platform is everything The Norwegian Tax Administration has developed to support infrastructure automation, application configuration, deployment and management, common application images for technologies in use (currently Java and Node) and common build and versioning mechanism for application archives and docker images.
 The main user facing components implementing these mechanisms are: